 Networking

-Internet Protocols Explained, HTTP, FTP, SMTP, TCP/IP, CBSE
+Internet Protocols Explained — HTTP, HTTPS, FTP, SMTP, POP3, IMAP, DNS

 Protocols are the rules that govern how data is sent and received over the Internet.
 Understanding these protocols is essential for CBSE students in Classes 9-12.
 This guide explains every protocol you need to know in simple language with real-world examples.